-"There are two main reasons to have a joint replacement," says Charles Bush-Joseph, MD, a professor of orthopaedic surgery at Rush University Medical Center.
+"There are two main reasons to have a joint replacement," says Charles Bush-Joseph, MD, professor of orthopedic surgery at Rush University Medical Center.
 "The best reason is pain relief."

-During a hip or knee replacement, a surgeon removes the painful, damaged surfaces of the joint and replaces them with plastic or metal implants.
-This gets rid of the pain, because the diseased cartilage and bone are no longer there.
+During a hip or knee replacement, a surgeon removes the damaged surfaces of the joint and replaces them with plastic or metal implants.
+This gets rid of the pain because the diseased cartilage and bone are no longer there.

-The second reason is to improve joint function, Bush-Joseph says, but these results are less predictable.
-After a joint replacement, many people can walk more easily.
+The second reason is to improve how well your joint works, Bush-Joseph says, but these results are less predictable.
+After a new hip or knee is put in, many people can walk more easily.
 Some may be able to ride a bike or play golf.
 But there are no guarantees.

-Joint replacements carry the same risks as other major surgeries.
-This includes the risk of dangerous infections or blood clots.
-People with heart conditions, poorly controlled diabetes, or weak immune systems are the most vulnerable.
-Surgeons use antibiotics and blood thinners to try to prevent some complications.
+Joint replacements carry the same dangers as other major surgeries, like a chance of infections or blood clots.
+You're most at risk for these problems if you have heart disease, diabetes that's not well controlled, or a weak immune system -- your body's defense against germs.
+Your surgeon may prescribe antibiotics and blood thinners to try to prevent some complications.

-The other major risk is that the new joint may not work as well as hoped.
-Weakness and stiffness are common problems, particularly in the knee.
-"Patients who don't actively rehabilitate will not regain the maximum range of motion," Bush-Joseph tells WebMD.
-For best results, knee surgery patients should stick to their rehab schedule of exercise, rest, and medicines.
+The other major risk is that the new joint may not work as well as you hoped.
+It might feel weak or stiff, particularly the knee.
+"Patients who don't actively rehabilitate will not regain the maximum range of motion," Bush-Joseph says.
+To get the best results from your knee surgery, stick carefully to your rehab schedule of exercise, rest, and medicines.

 Is Joint Replacement for You?

-Joint replacement may be the right choice if you're in a lot of pain and other treatments haven't helped enough.
-But you want to be sure the joint is the true source of pain, says Michaela M. Schneiderbauer, MD, an orthopedic surgeon with the University of Miami Miller School of Medicine.
+It may be the right choice if you're in a lot of pain and other treatments don't help.
+But you want to be sure that your knee or hip is actually the cause of your problem, says Michaela M. Schneiderbauer, MD, an orthopedic surgeon with the University of Miami Miller School of Medicine.
 "The source could be something other than the joint itself, even if arthritis is visible on an MRI."

 If you actually have nerve or muscle pain, a joint replacement won't help, Schneiderbauer says.
-Your doctor can tell the difference by doing a careful physical exam and by asking you questions about your pain.
-"Be cautious if a doctor tells you you need a hip or knee replacement without doing a physical exam," she adds.
+Your doctor can tell the difference if he does a careful physical exam and asks you questions about what's hurting you.